Can I Continue Exercising During Pregnancy?

 Lying on your back should be avoided after the first trimester, so make changes accordingly.
 For instance, instead of sit-ups do planks.

 If you don’t have a regular exercise routine before pregnancy it’s not too late.
 Uhing suggests women start walking three to five times a week.
-Mind-body exercises such as yoga are also recommended as well as any type of pool exercise such as water aerobics.
+Mind-body exercises are also recommended as well as any type of pool exercise such as water aerobics.